StudentBoard

 Introduction

-The USASA Board has passed a special resolution, directing that a referendum is held so that USASA Members (UniSA Students) can vote on whether to change the USASA Constitution.
+The USASA Board has passed a special resolution, directing that a referendum is to be held so that USASA Members (UniSA Students) can vote on whether to change the USASA Constitution.

 Referendum Question